CV-Bench/cv-bench-web/README.md

 - Check for new delete requests in the database
 - Delete the data on the server and in the database referenced by the request
 - Delete the entry itself

+### Delete Notifications

+- Check for notifications that are read and older than X days
+- Delete all notifications

 # Datatypes